Hrithik06/react/inception/InceptionNotes.md

 ## Async and Defer

 When browser loads the webpage, it starts parsing the html document page.
 - In normal circumstances when the browser encounters the scripts it fetches the script and starts executing once fetched.
-As the script is being fetched and executed the parsing of html is paused and resumed once execution is script is completed.
+As the script is being fetched and executed the parsing of html is paused and resumed once execution of script is completed.
-- Async : When the script tag contains "async" attribute, the html is loaded and when the script is encountered it is fetched  aralley alongisde the html, once fetching is competed the execution of script starts and parsing of html is paused till the  execution of script completes and the html parsing is resumed.
+- Async : When the script tag contains "async" attribute, the html is loaded and when the script is encountered it is fetched alongisde the html, once fetching is completed the execution of script starts and parsing of html is paused till the  execution of script completes and the html parsing is resumed.
 - Defer : The "defer" attribute is in script tag the parsing of html is started by the browser and fetching of script is done parallely without any pause in the parsing of html.
 Once the parsing of html is completed and rendered, the execution of script is carried out by browser.